Joe Bossano: Early life and career

 In the key 1988 election, Bossano's party called for the self-determination, expressed its opposition to the negotiations over the sovereignty and future of Gibraltar between Spain and the United Kingdom, and opposed to any transfer of sovereignty to Spain.
 It also asked for the withdrawal of the negotiations on the Brussels Declaration and opposed to the Airport agreement.
 The GSLP got 8 seats and a 58.2% of the popular vote.
 Bossano received a personal vote of 8,1128, about 4,000 more than his contender, Adolfo Canepa.
 Thus, Bossano was the new Chief Minister.

 His re-election in 1992 with a 72% share of the vote (using the campaign slogan "Give Spain No Hope"), caused considerable friction with governments in both London and Madrid who were looking for a solution to the 30-year-old Spanish claim to Gibraltar.
 As Chief Minister he maintained good relations with Spanish politicians at municipal level, but would not sit to discuss the sovereignty of Gibraltar with them.
 During his time in office, Bossano also oversaw significant economic change, resulting from the decline of traditional sources of employment, such as the UK Ministry of Defence, and the creation of a private sector economy based on offshore finance and tourism.

-He helped resolve the severe housing problem existing in Gibraltar before he came into power, by reclaiming land from the sea and constructing hundreds of affordable flats, which were offered at very reasonable prices.
+Bossano helped resolve the severe housing problem existing in Gibraltar before he came into power, by reclaiming land from the sea and constructing hundreds of affordable flats, which were offered at very reasonable prices.
 For the first time, and since then, Gibraltarians have become home owners, rather than renting from the government, as was traditional.

 His main quest is and has always been to achieve the decolonisation of Gibraltar through the maximum level of self-government possible resulting in the removal of Gibraltar from the United Nations list of non-self-governing territories.

 As leader of the GSLP and the Opposition and following his retirement as party leader, Bossano is still prominent in Gibraltar politics.
 He stood down as GSLP leader in April 2011, replaced by Fabian Picardo.
 Bossano remains active in politics and was a GSLP candidate in the Gibraltar general election in December 2011.
 Upon the GSLP-Liberal victory, Bossano got a seat in the Gibraltar Parliament and was appointed Minister for Enterprise, Training and Employment by the Chief Minister, Fabian Picardo.